i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 > **Key Takeaway:** Boolean algebra gives us a precise language for describing and manipulating logical statements, which is the foundation of all digital circuits.

 In the mid-1800s, a mathematician named George Boole developed a new kind of algebra.
-Unlike the algebra you might know from school—where variables like `x` and `y` can be any number—Boole's variables were much simpler.
+Unlike the algebra you might know from school, where variables like `x` and `y` can be any number, Boole's variables were much simpler.
 They could only have two possible values: **True** or **False**.

 This system, now called **Boolean Algebra**, was initially a mathematical curiosity.
 But a century later, when engineers started building the first electronic computers with on/off switches, they realized Boole had already invented the perfect mathematical system to describe them.